AllegriM/React-Ecommerce/README.md

-# Mercadolibre - Copy -
+# Ecommerce company - Copy -
 ## A famous Argentinian e-commerce company

 This project was made as a first approach to React JS, is an educational web page.